Plots + Interments

 Advance Sale of Plots solely at the discretion of the Board of Directors, and prioritized as follows:

-Full time senior residents, registered voters, within the district or San Miguel County over the age of 65, who are engaged in end of life estate planning.
+Full time senior residents and registered voters within the district or San Miguel County - over the age of 65 or anticipating imminent need - who are engaged in end of life planning.
 Limit two plots, space permitting.

 Any other advance sale of plots solely at the discretion of the Board of Directors.